-- Gas Fireplace Service: Speaking of gas fireplaces, don’t forget that even though gas fireplaces require less maintenance, they still require yearly preventative maintenance and inspections.
+- Gas Fireplace Service: Speaking of gas fireplaces, don’t forget that even though gas fireplaces require less maintenance, they still require yearly preventive maintenance and inspections.
 We would be happy to help with that too.

 Count On Us for It All

 When it comes to chimney services, you can count on Garden State Chimney to be your trusted and reliable partner in providing a safe, efficient, and enjoyable fireplace for years to come.
-From chimney inspections and cleanings to extensive repairs, our team of skilled professionals are dedicated to not only getting the job done right, but ensuring you are happy upon completion.
+From chimney inspections and cleanings to extensive repairs, our team of skilled professionals is dedicated to not only getting the job done right, but ensuring you are happy upon completion.